 The Zoo offers the thrill of a wildlife adventure in a safe and educational atmosphere.
 Scout programs encourage enthusiasm for learning about nature by engaging participants in a hands-on exploration of the world around them.
-Plus you can meet badge requirements or achievements.
 The Zoo comes alive through games, hikes, scavenger hunts, and animal demonstrations.

 The Zoo is serious about education and committed to helping scouts meet badges and achievements.